12 Places To Visit In Fethiye

 In the Southwest of Turkey, on the former site of the ancient city of Telmessos, sits the popular coastal city of Fethiye.
 There are many places to visit in Fethiye because it is a much-photographed metropolis with a modern appearance that belies its classical origin.
 It is also highly favourable for domestic and international tourism, as well as Blue Cruise yachting.

 More exists to the enchanting province than the panoramic Mediterranean sea views.
 Turkey holidays are known for their exceptional charm and endless natural beauty and visitors to Fethiye will not be disappointed by the region’s charming landscape and beautiful beaches.
 From Babadag Mountain to the lesser known Sövalye Adasi(island), there are plenty of outdoor attractions and activities to enjoy.
-Here are my suggestions, some of which I have done and some still sit on my bucket list.
+Here are my suggestions, some of which I have done and some still sit on my bucket list. also you can rent a gulet yacht

 The Best Places to visit in Fethiye